leonard-thieu/toofz-necrodancer/README.md

 #### [toofz.NecroDancer.Web.LoadData](toofz.NecroDancer.Web.LoadData)

-Parses and loads Crypt of the NecroDancer item and enemy data into a databasex.
+Parses and loads Crypt of the NecroDancer item and enemy data into a database.